Microsoft: 2014–2020: Windows 10, Microsoft Edge, and HoloLens

 In January 2018, Microsoft patched Windows 10 to account for CPU problems related to Intel's Meltdown security breach.
 The patch led to issues with the Microsoft Azure virtual machines reliant on Intel's CPU architecture.
 On January 12, Microsoft released PowerShell Core 6.0 for the macOS and Linux operating systems.
-In February 2018, Microsoft killed notification support for their Windows Phone devices which effectively ended firmware updates for the discontinued devices.
+In February 2018, Microsoft ceased notification support for its Windows Phone devices which effectively ended firmware updates for the discontinued devices.
 In March 2018, Microsoft recalled Windows 10 S to change it to a mode for the Windows operating system rather than a separate and unique operating system.
 In March the company also established guidelines that censor users of Office 365 from using profanity in private documents.

 In April 2018, Microsoft released the source code for Windows File Manager under the MIT License to celebrate the program's 20th anniversary.
 In April the company further expressed willingness to embrace open source initiatives by announcing Azure Sphere as its own derivative of the Linux operating system.
 In May 2018, Microsoft partnered with 17 American intelligence agencies to develop cloud computing products.
 The project is dubbed "Azure Government" and has ties to the Joint Enterprise Defense Infrastructure (JEDI) surveillance program.
 On June 4, 2018, Microsoft officially announced the acquisition of GitHub for $7.5 billion, a deal that closed on October 26, 2018.
 On July 10, 2018, Microsoft revealed the Surface Go platform to the public.
 Later in the month, it converted Microsoft Teams to gratis.
 In August 2018, Microsoft released two projects called Microsoft AccountGuard and Defending Democracy.
 It also unveiled Snapdragon 850 compatibility for Windows 10 on the ARM architecture.